zauberware/rails-devise-graphql/README.md

 ## What's included?

 ### 1. Database
 The app uses a postgresql database.
 It implements the connector with the gem `pg`.
-The app already includes a `User` model with basic setup.
+The app already includes a `User` and a `Account` model with basic setup.
+We see an `Account` as a company with it's users.
+We did **not** add multi-tenancy to this app.
+If you want to do it by yourself check out the [apartment](https://github.com/influitive/apartment) gem.

 ### 2. Authentication
 The app uses [devise](https://github.com/plataformatec/devise)'s logic for authentication.
 For graphQL API we use the JWT token, but to access the rails_admin backend we use standard devise views, but registration is excluded.